Tox/Tox-Docs/README.md

 Tox developer documentation
 ===========================
-it's tox developer documentation what did you expect some kind of tomato kyouko
+It's tox developer documentation what did you expect some kind of tomato kyouko

 TODO
 ====